benjaminion/upgrading-ethereum-book/src/book.md

 The last major change to SSZ was the adoption of offsets in [April 2019](https://github.com/ethereum/consensus-specs/pull/787).
 This came from a scheme, [Simple Offset Serialisation](https://gist.github.com/karalabe/3a25832b1413ee98daad9f0c47be3632), previously proposed by Péter Szilágyi.
 The idea is to split the objects we are serialising according to whether they are fixed length or variable length.
 The serialisation then has two sections.
 The first section contains both actual serialisations of any fixed length objects, and pointers to the serialisations of any variable length objects.
 The second section contains the serialisations of the variable length objects.
 The motivation for this is to allow fast access to arbitrary parts of the serialised data without having to deserialise the whole structure.

+There was one big subsequent re-work of the SSZ spec in [June 2019](https://github.com/ethereum/consensus-specs/pull/1180) where SSZ lists were required to have a maximum length specified, and bitlist and bitvector types [were added](https://github.com/ethereum/consensus-specs/pull/1224).

 #### Overview

 The [specification of SSZ](https://github.com/ethereum/consensus-specs/blob/v1.1.1/ssz/simple-serialize.md) is maintained in the main Eth2 specs repo, and that's the place to go for all the details.
 I will only be presenting an introductory overview here, with a few examples.